 Learning is the desired outcome of training, and the path to becoming educated.
 However the best part of learning is that it also happens naturally through life experience.
 We can learn by working alongside someone who is more skilled than us.
 We can also learn by trial and error, as we find out what works and what doesn't.

-In a workplace setting, learning occurs when people don't just gain new information or skills, but also retain it, apply it, and make additional connections to other things they’ve learned.
+In a workplace setting, true learning occurs when people don't just gain new information or skills, but also retain it, apply it, and make additional connections to other things they’ve already learned.
 As new knowledge is woven together with existing ideas and experiences, it forms the fabric of learning.

 Understanding the nuances between these three terms can be helpful for creating a shared understanding, making it easier to navigate conversations about creating new digital learning objects and events.